 python -m pip list

-This output is also a fast way to confirm that pip pulled in the dependency chain a package needs instead of installing only the top-level library.
+The output lists each package and version in the active environment.
+This is also a fast way to confirm that pip pulled in the dependency chain a package needs instead of installing only the top-level library.

 Pin versions with Python pip on Ubuntu